scumdogsteev/RepData_PeerAssessment1/PA1_template.md

 ```

-There are **2304** missing values in the dataset (this sentence
+There are **2304** missing values in the dataset.
+(The preceding
-returns the value of "missingVal" as calculated above).
+sentence returns the value of "missingVal" as calculated above).

 #### 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.